 It’s off by default, but turning this on is as easy as heading to Settings > Apps and notifications > Assistant and toggling on Continued Conversation.

-Turn on the Dark theme
+How to turn on the Dark theme

 No matter which color Pixel 4 you have, the Dark theme can be a great visual complement and it’s much easier on the eyes, especially at night.
 Dark themes in Android have been around for a bit on other manufacturer devices, but it’s now built into Android 10.
 It can help save you a little bit of battery life, too.